 To be clear, we always recommend that you consult your vet before trying to treat your dog by yourself.
 This article is intended as a useful resource about natural foods and their benefits.

-We hope this article was helpful to you, Check out these related articles on dog anxiety and how to manage and treat it.
+We hope this article was helpful to you, Check out these related articles.

 Don’t forget to bookmark us for later, we’ve got a wide range of material on all sorts of dog-related subjects.
 We update and post regularly so don’t be a stranger.

 You can also follow us on Pinterest here

 All information in this article is for educational purposes only and is not meant to replace your veterinarian’s advice.